Stirling Cooper: Change of ownership

 In 1972, original partners Ronnie Stirling and Jeff Cooper split – reportedly due to the pressures of the business.
 Jeff Cooper joined Radley/Quorum after working with Sheilagh Brown and Sheridan Barnett on the Coopers brand, while Ronnie Stirling remained at the helm of Stirling Cooper.

 In 1975, the brand was singled out – along with Jeff Banks, Stephen Marks and Christopher McDonnell – as a fashion house likely to weather the arrival of cheaper mass-market and 'no label' brands.
 Chris Poulton was righthand man to Ronnie Stirling and a team of designers worked for the brand.
 A key survival strategy was to continually drip-feed new styles into stores throughout the season, combining staple fashion items with more outrageous lines to attract attention.
 Poulton noted: "Our aim is always to stick to an identifiable look so that people who like us will always look for our label".
 By this stage, the business encompassed a shop in New Bond Street, a concession in Peter Robinson and a wholesale showroom servicing 30 in-store concessions nationally, as well as licensing and distribution deals internationally.
 South African-born Michael Conitzer, who had joined Stirling Cooper in 1972 after training at Marks & Spencer, went on to become managing director.
 In 1980, he began to market a range of condoms in the stores which later became the Jiffi brand.
+Conitzer moved on from Stirling Cooper in 1992 and founded the Kings Road Sporting Club in Chelsea which became lululemon in 2015.